JetBrains-Research/MR-loader/README.md

 You can use tool as CLI via docker.

-First choose working folder for storing all the results.
+First, choose a working folder for storing all the results.
 You can set it via mounting volume to `/root` of docker container
 `--volume ~/your/folder/path:/root`.
 After you need to call the `GerritLoad` command with arguments.
 List of arguments you can get via: